Why Serbia?

 27

-Your Serbian Tax ID is obtained for employment registration and administrative purposes.
+Your Serbian Tax Identification Number is obtained for employment and administrative purposes.

 28

-Practical tips on adapting to Serbian workplace culture, daily customs, and local life.
+Practical tips on adapting to Serbian workplace culture, daily customs, and community life.

 29